rtrelease/Jetson-Symbolics-Neuromorphics/Orin-CircuitPython.md

 In fact, the ARM Cortex M series MCUs used in our work shipped with CircuitPython installed for board programming, which could be reversibly 'overwritten' for using Arduino IDE C sketches.

-However, given the extensive use of well-integrated Python in NVIDIA's Jetson machine learning and computer vision development resource frameworks, it now seemed very worthwhile to evolve new Python - CircuitPython programs to run on the AGX Orin-connected MCUs.
+However, given the extensive use of well-integrated Python in NVIDIA's Jetson machine learning and computer vision development resource frameworks, it now seemed very worthwhile to evolve new Python - CircuitPython (CP) programs to run on the AGX Orin-connected MCUs.

 For *'good old' basic programming methods*, Python and CircuitPython can certainly be coded with a plain text editor and tested with a serial console/terminal connected to the target MCU board.